DalesBus - Public Transport in the Yorkshire Dales

 Hawes

-The market town in the hills.
-Visitor centre, creamery, cafes and pubs.
+The market town in the hills - home to Wensleydale Creamery and the Dales Countryside Museum, as well as numerous shops, cafes and pubs.
 Nearby villages of Gayle and Hardrow, famous for its brass band competition and waterfall accessed through the pub (admission fee).
 Served by buses from several directions including a dedicated bus link to the Leeds - Settle – Carlisle line at Garsdale station.

 Ribblehead

 Situated in the shadows of the famous Three Peaks, there is nothing much here except for the railway viaduct and the pub, so do make sure you are well wrapped up when visiting this wild area.
 There is a small visitor centre in the railway station buildings (check opening times), and a good track leads from the road to pass underneath the viaduct to view the structure and passing trains.
 A good starting point for tougher walks, and the Three Peaks challenge walk passes through.
-Northern DalesBus 832 passes Ribblehead on Summer Sundays and Bank Holidays.
+Northern DalesBus 832 and 858 run to Ribblehead on Summer Sundays.

 Bainbridge